 If you get an error message saying that “ Your PC needs to restart, Please hold down the power button Error Code: 0x000000C4”, then you need to upgrade the VirtualBox version to 4.3 or latest versions.

 Also, Hardware Virtualization Technology (VT) and NX/XD should be enabled on the host computer.

 The Error Message With Older Versions of VirtualBox

 How to do a Proper Installation of Windows 8.1 on VirtualBox

-1) If you like to install Windows 8.1 enterprise, you can download 90 days trail ISO from Microsoft site here.
+1) If you like to install Windows 8.1 Enterprise, you can download 90 days trial ISO from Microsoft site here.

 Other versions can be downloaded and created ISO as mentioned in this post.
 Select ISO file option as we will be attaching it to virtual machine’s CD drive.

 2) Create a virtual machine with Windows 8.1 OS type.
 Leave the default settings of VM.
 Increase the RAM size ( I recommend 2GB) and processor cores.